Holistic Nutrition: "Fudge" Without the Fudge

 As you may know, nourishment is one of the main tenets of the Wise Woman Tradition—right up there with local plants and self love.

-Unlike the "heroic tradition" which focuses on denial and cleansing (therefore inherently viewing our bodies as dirty), we prefer to nourish our bodies to health and wholeness.
+Rather than denial and cleansing (therefore inherently viewing our bodies as dirty), we prefer to nourish our bodies to health and wholeness.

 For example, rather than doing a liver fast/cleanse, we use herbs like dandelion to support the liver.